How to Control Moisture in the Beehive

 You may use an empty beehive box to hold the absorption filler material in place over the top of the beehive.
 When there is a lot of moisture in the beehive, the absorbent material takes some moisture in and prevents condensation from happening.
 During dry weather conditions, the air in the beehive gets less humid.
 The filler material releases moisture into the beehive.

-Use of absorbent material is the best way to go about controlling moisture in the beehive.
-If you cannot make a moisture absorbent blanket of some sorts, you can purchase a moisture board that is ready for use.
+The use of absorbent material is the best way to go about controlling moisture in the beehive.
+If you cannot make a moisture-absorbent blanket of some sort, you can purchase a moisture board that is ready for use.
 Various other options are commercially available to beekeepers, including equipment to warm the beehive and improve ventilation.

 Beekeepers with Warre beehives do not have to worry much about moisture control in their beehives.
-A properly setup Warre hive has a quilt box for moisture control.
+A properly set up Warre hive has a quilt box for moisture control.
 The quilt box comes at the top of the Warre hive before the roof.
-It is filled with wood quilt or suitable material that absorbs moisture from humid air and releases it back when the air is drier.
+It is filled with a wooden quilt or suitable material that absorbs moisture from humid air and releases it back when the air is drier.

-Filler material used in moisture boards and quilt boxes, can become saturated with water.
+The filler material used in moisture boards and quilt boxes can become saturated with water.
 It is necessary to check them regularly so you can replace the saturated filler material.
 Newspapers are notorious for getting saturated with moisture quickly.
 Poor weather conditions accelerate the rate at which your filler material gets saturated.

 Moisture Board for Beehives